nicola-tz/sigmatide/README.md

 - Check that the `microsoft_xdr` and `splunk_windows` pipelines are available

 **"Query generation failed"**
+- Some Sigma rules may not convert properly to all target platforms
+- When this occurs, you'll be notified and can choose to:
+  - Continue with only the successful platform(s)
+  - Cancel the conversion to fix the rule first
 - Validate your Sigma rule syntax first: `sigma-opentide validate rule.yml`
 - Check that the rule's log source is supported
 - Review the rule for complex detection logic that may need manual adjustment
+- Use `--target` to generate only for a specific platform if one consistently fails

 ### Getting Help